OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/vcenter_driver.rst

 * O: it means that it is optional to select a Resource Pool.
 * list: this will be a list shown to users.
 * Which resource pool you want this VM to run in?: that's the question that will be shown to users.
-* TestResourcePool/NestedResourcePool,TestResourcePool: that's the list of Resource Pool references separeted with commas that are available to the user.
+* TestResourcePool/NestedResourcePool,TestResourcePool: that's the list of Resource Pool references separated with commas that are available to the user.
 * TestResourcePool/NestedResourcePool: is the default Resource Pool that will be selected on the list.

 The import process guides the OpenNbula admin and creates the VCENTER_RESOURCE_POOL attribute so it doesn't need to be hand-crafted.
 If we want to specify a Resource Pool we should select Fixed from the Type drop-down menu and introduce the reference under Default Resource Pool: